Driving in Morocco – a detailed guide for a safe road trip

 Fuel and gas stations in Morocco

 Fuel in Morocco is cheaper than in Lithuania, but from June 2022, as in the rest of the world, fuel prices have risen sharply.
-Unless you’re travelling in the mountains and remote places, it’s best to rent a smaller diesel car in Morocco to make your journey cheaper.
+Unless you’re travelling in the mountains and remote places, renting a smaller diesel car in Morocco is best to make your journey cheaper.

 Gas prices in Marrakech (2022-10-31):